 Tenar Lorente is WFUNA's Training and Education Associate.
-She is responsible for supporting WFUNA with planning, implementation and evaluation of trainings and education programs in Geneva.
-She previously worked for the NGO UPR Info and the Spanish Permanent Mission to the UN.
-Tenar holds a Bachelor's degree in International Relations by the University of Arkansas and a Mas from the Spanish Royal Institute of European Studies.
-She is fluent in Spanish, English and French, has a working knowledge of Italian.
+She is responsible for supporting WFUNA with planning, implementation and evaluation of trainings and education programs in Geneva, as well as outreach to the world.
+She previously worked for the NGO UPR Info and at the Spanish Permanent Mission to the UN, among other organizations in Geneva.
+Tenar holds a Bachelor's degree in International Relations by the University of Arkansas and a MAs from the Spanish Royal Institute of European Studies.
+She is fluent in Spanish, English and French, and has a working knowledge of Italian.